 Ius (pronounced “yoos”) is the Latin word for right, law, and justice, and is often spelled in the medieval fashion as jus.
 Ius ad bellum means, basically, “right to war” or, more loosely “just war.”

 Phillip Wynn, Augustine on War and Military Service (2013), 9.

 See, for example, Alexander Moseley, “Just War Theory,” in the Internet Encyclopedia of Philosophy.
 These criteria can be found in any number of works on the subject.

-Defenders of the nuclear bombs usually cite the quick ending of the war saving many lives, but that is an “ends justify the means” argument that is definitively rejected by Catholic moral doctrine (CCC 1753, 59).
+Defenders of the nuclear bombs usually cite the quick ending of the war saving many lives, but that is an “ends justify the means” argument that is definitively rejected by Catholic moral doctrine (Catechism of the Catholic Church 1753, 59).

 Image: Dresden 1945.
 By Bundesarchiv, Bild 183-Z0309-310 / G. Beyer / CC-BY-SA 3.0, CC BY-SA 3.0 de, https://commons.wikimedia.org/w/index.php?curid=5371503

 Dr. Rasmussen is an adjunct professor in Georgetown University's Department of Theology & Religious Studies.
 He has a Ph.D. in the same subject from The Catholic University of America, specializing in historical theology and early Christianity.
 He is the author of Genesis and Cosmos: Basil and Origen on Genesis 1 and Cosmology (Bible in Ancient Christianity 14; Brill, 2019).